A screen shot from North Korean TV foottage shows Kim Jong Il's body lying in a glass coffin in Pyongyang.

-In North Korea, streams of mourners are paying their last respects to the country's longtime leader who died over the weekend.
-In the three days since Kim Jong Il's death, little has emerged about what's next in North Korea other than a state funeral has been set for next week.
+The body of North Korea's late leader Kim Jong Il lies in state today in a glass coffin in the capital, Pyongyang.
+In the three days since his death, little has emerged about what's next in North Korea, other than a state funeral has been set for next week.

 Originally published on Mon December 19, 2011 3:10 pm